Funding Dos and Don'ts

 - Consider your pet’s age, customary lifestyle and special needs when deciding the amount to leave for his or her care.

-- Consider a donation to a shelter or an animal retirement home for the future care and re-homing of your pet if something should happen to you.
+- Consider a donation to a shelter, rescue group or an animal retirement home for the future care and re-homing of your pet if something should happen to you.

 - Set aside too much money for the care of your pet, as family members or others could challenge your arrangements.